COSMOGRAIL/COSMOULINE/README.md

 We want to deconvolve the lens, using a given psfset, but first, we need to normalise properly the images.
 Our normalisation coefficient computed before is not precise enough, so we need to find a better coefficient.
 In order to do this, we can use the information contained in the stars.
 Indeed, we know that the stars are in fact point sources, so we can apply the deconvolution on the stars and use the resulting flux to normalise better our images.
 Thus, we first perform the deconvolution on the stars normalised with our previous medcoeff, then compute a new normalisation coefficient, renormalise the images with that new coefficient and finally deconvolve the lens itself.
 Of course, the images here are in fact the small stamps extracted in the previous script folder (6_extract_scripts)

---Practically, it works as follows :
+Practically, it works as follows :

 7/0  : you can edit that script and configure it to generate a skiplist according to some criterias (seeing, ellipticipy, medcoeff...).
 You will have to copy that list into a corresponding skiplist in your configdir (the script will give you the path).
 Do it for E.V.E.R.Y. object you will deconvolve.
 The object selection is done in your settings.py, in the deconvolution section.
 Set the 4 dec*name with care and with respect to what you are currently doing.
 Everytime you switch between objects or between testset or fullset of images, you should tell it to your settings.